Customer stories

 We managed the whole production in the cloud, allowing artists to work directly from their workstations and making it easy for team members to share their work with the full team regardless of the creative application or platform they were using.

-Each stage of the team’s work came together in Avid Media Composer, and all footage and media assets were stored in a shared Filespace using LucidLink for easy access.
-This enabled seamless cross-collaboration across the project’s animation, sound, and design aspects while working remotely.
+Each stage of the team’s work came together in Avid Media Composer, and all footage and media assets were stored in a shared LucidLink filespace for easy access.
+This enabled seamless cross-collaboration across the project’s animation, sound and design aspects while working remotely.

-To ensure things ran smoothly and teams were equipped with what they needed, each department was helmed by a Head of Department (HOD) to delegate workloads.
-Budin explained that they held daily and weekly feedback sessions for the various stages of the project and reviews with each HOD and director.
+To keep things running smoothly, each department was led by a Head of Department (HOD) who delegated workloads.
+Budin explained that the team held daily and weekly feedback sessions for the various stages of the project, along with reviews with each HOD and the director

 From storybook to the big screen